 To complicate matters further, if we use Black Moon Lilith as our representation of Lilith in astrology, we are then faced with a choice as to whether we take the Mean or the True lunar apogee.
 Because the moon is pulled out of orbit by the Sun’s stronger gravitational force it actually has a very irregular and wobbly orbit that is very difficult to predict.
 The mean apogee is an attempt to simplify this and is used by most astrologers.

-Lilith in astrology represents our darkness
+Black Moon Lilith represents our darkness

 Darkness is essential for life, just as light is.
 During the night we rest, our planet cools from the heat of the day, moisture is returned to the Earth through condensation, plants, animals and humans sleep and their bodies are nourished and replenished.
 If Lilith is a creature of darkness then she also contains the seeds of this goodness.